 Vasectomy reversal success rates and results

 Success from vasectomy reversal is measured in two ways.
-The first is the practical success of your operation: which means whether the surgery has led to the return of sperm.
+The first is the practical success of your operation: which means whether the surgery has led to the return of sperm in your ejaculate.
 The second and most important is functional success which is whether pregnancy is achieved.

 Practical success - Return of sperm

-Sperm returns in approximately 90% of men who have a vasectomy reversal.
+Sperm returns in approximately 90% of men who have a vasectomy reversal within five years of their vasectomy.
 The outcome is higher for those with a shorter time from vasectomy to reversal and less for those with longer duration.
-Even in men who had a vasectomy more than 20 years ago sperm are present in the majority after Vasectomy Reversal.
+Even in men who had a vasectomy more than 20 years ago sperm are present in the majority after vasectomy reversal.

-Sperm usually return gradually and in a progressive manner such that for the average man undergoing vasectomy reversal by 6 weeks after surgery approximately 50% of men will have sperm present; by 12 weeks to 90%.
+Sperm usually return gradually – for the average man undergoing vasectomy reversal approximately 50% will have sperm present by 6 weeks after surgery; by 12 weeks up to 90%.

 For the average patient undergoing microsurgical vasectomy reversal the overall postoperative pregnancy rate is high at 50% to 80%.